danloh/atpage/README.md

 # atpage

-All footprints on ATProto into one page.
+All footprints on ATProto into one customizable page.

 ## Features